OpenwaterHealth/opw_laser/README.md

 ## Features
+Laser characterization and qualification-
-The document "Laser characterization and qualification" describes testing of lasers used in Openwater systems.
+This document describes testing of lasers used in Openwater systems.
 It begins with a short overview of important background topics including coherence length and chirp.
 It then describes the specific tests used to qualify our lasers, namely
 a) Laser spatial mode test
 b) Interferometric characterization to realize the frequency stability or perseverance of the linewidth during the pulse.
 c) Speckle contrast measurements.